LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

    | ?- logtalk_load(viewpoints(loader)).

-The best way to take advantage of this feature is to load at startup a source file containing clauses for the ``logtalk_library_path/2`` predicate needed for all available libraries.
+The best way to take advantage of this feature is to load at startup a source file containing clauses for the ``logtalk_library_path/2`` predicate needed for all available libraries (typically, using a :term:`settings file`).
 This allows us to load library source files or entire libraries without worrying about libraries paths, improving code portability.
 The directory paths on the second argument should always end with the path directory separator character.
 Most backend Prolog compilers allows the use of environment variables in the second argument of the ``logtalk_library_path/2``